FlowFuse/website/src/blog/2024/11/publishing-modbus-data-to-uns.md

 Once you have configured and connected all the Change nodes, add a **Debug** node to each Change node's output to verify that the transformed data appears as expected.
 Deploy the flow, then check the output in the Debug Panel to ensure that each metric is correctly formatted with the appropriate timestamp, value, and unit.

-### Step 3: Send Data to an MQTT Broker
+### Step 3: Send Data to an UNS

-Now that the Modbus data is transformed into a human-readable format, the next step is to send it to an MQTT broker.
-In this step, we’ll configure Node-RED to publish the transformed data to an MQTT broker.
+After transforming the Modbus data into a human-readable format, the next step is to send it to a Unified Namespace (UNS).
+MQTT is one of the most popular choices for implementing a UNS because it is lightweight, efficient, and designed for real-time data transmission.
+Its low bandwidth requirements, message queuing capabilities, and secure and reliable communication support make it ideal for industrial IoT applications.

 **Step 3.1: Preparing MQTT Broker**

 FlowFuse simplifies the setup process by providing an integrated MQTT broker service for teams and enterprise users.
-This built-in service eliminates the need for setting up an external broker.
+This built-in service eliminates the need to set up an external broker.
 To use the FlowFuse MQTT broker, you need to create MQTT clients on the platform.
-These clients are secured with username and password authentication, ensuring that only authorized devices can publish or subscribe to topics.
+These clients are secured with username and password authentication, ensuring only authorized devices can publish or subscribe to topics.
 For more details about the MQTT broker service provided by FlowFuse, refer to the [MQTT Broker Service Announcement](/blog/2024/10/announcement-mqtt-broker/).

 **To create MQTT clients:**

 1. Navigate to the FlowFuse platform and click "Broker" in the left sidebar.
-2. In the newly opened interface, click the "Create Client" button.
+2. click the "Create Client" button in the newly opened interface.
 3. Enter a username and password for the client.
 4. Configure topic access control patterns if needed, specifying which topics the client can publish or subscribe to.
 5. Click "Save" to create the client.